Back to Blog

 AI21 Labs Co-CEO Yoav Shoham on how we built Jamba-Instruct to close the gap between claimed and effective context window length and to efficiently serve long context workflows.

-Our latest and most advanced foundation model, Jamba-Instruct, offers a context window of 256K tokens (and was trained internally on up to 1M).
-It is 32 times longer than the 8K context window of our previous LLM, and much longer than those of similar-sized competing models.
+Our latest and most advanced foundation models, Jamba 1.5 Large and Jamba 1.5 Mini, both offer a context window of 256K tokens, 32 times longer than the 8K context window of our previous series of LLMs, and much longer than those of similar-sized competing models.

 When it comes to building language models, we’re not alone in focusing on context length.
 Anthropic jumped from 100K to 200K with the release of Claude 2.1, and Google from 32K to purported 2M with Gemini 1.5.
 But these numbers – including ours – must be analyzed carefully.
 Here are three questions we asked ourselves as we built Jamba-Instruct: